deeptii-20/cse-490g1-final-project/README.md

 4. Generate 10 recommended songs for each user by using the highest predicted compatbility scores

+---

+## Related Work

+### Kaggle Recommendation Competition
+We came across a [Kaggle competition](https://www.kaggle.com/c/movielens-100k) that involved generating movie recommendations using the MovieLens dataset.
+This idea inspired us to create a Spotify song deep learning recommendation system that uses Spotify's dataset.

-## Spotify Dataset: Users, Tracks, and Scores
+### Our Chosen Dataset: The Spotify Dataset (Users, Tracks, and Scores)

 The first dataset we used was a collection of Spotify data pulled from five user accounts using the [spotipy](https://spotipy.readthedocs.io/en/2.22.0/) library.